imkhan3/Readable-PDF-Converter/README.md

 # Readable-PDF-Converter
-Converts a scanned pdf into a readable one
+Converts a scanned pdf into a readable one in python